nnish14/siliconverge/README.md

 ## ⚡ Installation

-This guide is **distro-agnostic** (tested on Arch), but the same steps apply to most Linux environments.
+This guide is **distro-agnostic**, but the same steps apply to most Linux environments.

 ### 🔹 Yosys
 ```bash